Forex Market: Indian rupee slips against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

-Mumbai: The Indian rupee edged lower against the US dollar in the forex market.
-The demand for US dollar from banks and importers has weighed upon the Indian rupee.
-But the positive opening of the Indian share market and weakening of the US dollar supported the Indian rupee and blocked its downfall.
+Mumbai: The Indian rupee fell sharply against the US dollar in the forex market.
+The muted opening of the Indian share market has influenced the domestic currency.

+Also Read: ATM card charges changes from October 1: Check new rates

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell by 0.11% to 93.22.
-Foreign institutional investors were net buyers in the Indian share market as they purchased shares worth Rs 442.49 crore.
+The dollar index, which measures the US currency’s strength against a basket of six currencies slipped down by 0.06% to 93.71.
+The foreign institutional investors were net sellers in the Indian share market as they offloaded shares worth Rs.1,957.70 crore.

 Post Your Comments